lgraesser/SLM-experiment-log/experiments/Reinforce_benchmark.md

 # Reinforce Benchmark

-[Originally proposed by Williams in 1992](http://www-anw.cs.umass.edu/~barto/courses/cs687/williams92simple.pdf), REINFORCE is one of the oldest algorithms, but is still popular.
+[Proposed by Williams in 1992](http://www-anw.cs.umass.edu/~barto/courses/cs687/williams92simple.pdf), REINFORCE is one of the oldest algorithms, but is still popular.
 For example, it is used in Google's AlphaGo and its descendants.

 TODO clear below; link original paper